 Pediatric Liver Transplant

 The Pediatric Liver Transplant Program at the University of Chicago Medicine Comer Children’s Hospital is one of the most experienced and innovative programs in the United States.
-Babies and children from throughout the Midwest and even around the world come to Comer Children’s Hospital for this complex procedure and for comprehensive care before, during and after transplantation.
+Babies and children from throughout the Midwest and even around the world come to Comer Children’s for this complex procedure and for comprehensive care before, during and after transplantation.

 Addressing Liver Problems in Children of All Ages